Samira25/Modal/README.md

 # Modal
-Using modal for photo.
-When clicks the photo the second window come and you can see the details.
+Using modal for picture.
+When clicks the picture the second window come and you can see a video and some details.